 If the distinctive texture of quinoa is a turn off to you, there are other whole grains you can choose on a fertility diet, like farro, barley and bulghar.
 Try our Barley Risotto with Apples and Parmesan.
 Or in summer, a Minted Bulghar Salad will offer many of the key nutrients.

 Again, the theme of high fat foods comes into play when we’re talking about the best foods for fertility.
 But in addition to healthy fats, avocados offer a lot of nutrients.
-And that’s why they make the list of foods to eat for fertility.
+And that’s why they make the list of foods to eat to increase fertility.